wvlet/airframe/airspec/README.md

 AirSpec supports basic assertions like `assert`, `fail`, `ignore`, `cancel`, `pending`, `skip`, `intercept[E]`, etc.
 See also [Asserts.scala](https://github.com/wvlet/airframe/blob/master/airspec/src/main/scala/wvlet/airframe/spec/spi/Asserts.scala).

+Tests in AirSpec are just regular functions in Scala.
+AirSpec is designed to use pure Scala syntax as much as possible so as not to introduce any complex DSLs, which are usually hard to remember.

+Using AirSpec is simple, but it also supports powerful lifecycle management of objects based on [Airframe DI](https://wvlet.org/airframe/docs/airframe.html).
+The function arguments of test methods will be used for passing objects that are necessary for running tests, and after finishing tests, these objects will be discarded properly.

 ## Running Tests in sbt